kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### A meeting with someone important in Bali who knows what happened at the Hyatt in May 2024

-- On the Sunday, we all went for a walk and had lunch - oh Vincent didn't attend this, perhaps that's when he got injured.
+- On the Sunday, we all went for a walk and had lunch - Vincent and his mother did not attend this.
 - At the time, I think they're doing this to give me *some small reason* for all their insane and criminal activity.
 - Now I've lost all faith I ever had in these people, I wonder if they're blackmailing the Bali businessman they invited who was somehow involved in [Polygon's sedated-rape scam in Bali in May 2024](../2024/may.md#bali), when Elon attended, or perhaps they're threatening him with my presence to make sure he doesn't tell.
 - Perhaps at the same time they're trying to convince me that someone is going to do something about the baby-rape industrialists - but I expect they just thought I'm an idiot.